rubenhortas/awesome-ip-widget/README.md

 # ip widget
-A simple widget to show the IP of an interface in awesome window manager wibar
+A simple widget to show the IP of an interface in awesome window manager wibar.

 ## Screenshots